ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magento2/varnish/varnish.md

 Copyright (c) 2006 Verdens Gang AS
 Copyright (c) 2006-2019 Varnish Software AS
 ```

-## Pipe timeout
-pipe_timeout is set to 60 seconds by default.
-This can cause time out issues when running exports in the Magento admin interface.
-You can increase this by adding the option:

--p pipe_timeout=600

-Within the DAEMON_OPTS sections in the file /etc/varnish/varnish.params.
-You need to restart Varnish for this setting to take effect.

 ## SSL Termination
 Varnish does not support SSL-encrypted traffic, therefore we use Nginx for SSL termination.
 You need to remove the 443 listen from the server block in the Nginx vhosts configuration file and then add a new server block for 443.
 Example block: